gcocce/TVMazeApp/Readme.md

 * Allow the user to browse their favorite series in alphabetical order, and click on one to see its details

-* Some Unit testing for Moshi json converter and DTOs
+* Some Unit testing for Moshi json converter for DTOs and Mappers to Domain Model